Ariamelon/Cantaloupe/README.md

 * 28/10/2020: Better photo, reorganized footprints, minor fixes to circuit.
 * 7/11/2020: Fixed position of RHS screw hole and wiring of rotary encoder switch, added QMK firmware.
 * 11/11/2020: Updated to V1.2.
 Switch footprints changed to solder holes, compatible with MX, Alps and SMK switches.
 5-way switch removed.
 Pro Micros flipped, facing downward, to reduce overall thickness of keyboard.
 Diode footprints changed to allow use of both TH and SMD (SOD-123(F) and glass DO-35) diodes.
+* 14/11/2020: Changed USB C connector to normal from mid-mount.